AlwynBarry/cs-integration/README.txt

 = Difference between this plugin and cs-js-integration =

 We also provide the `cs-js-integration` plugin.
-That plugin uses the more recent v3 ChurchSuite API which does permit such flexibility because it requires you to create a ChurchSuite 'embed configuration' to pass in the shortcode call.
+That plugin uses the more recent v3 ChurchSuite API which does not permit such flexibility because it requires you to create a ChurchSuite 'embed configuration' to pass in the shortcode call.
 It also does all the work on the 'client side' so that the client browser holds the cached data and the client browser creates all